Azure/deployment-environments/documentation/README.md

 # Documentation on features in Private Preview

-This folder would be used to provide documentation on features/capabilities that are currently in private preview(gated) for [Azure Deployment Environments](https://aka.ms/deploymentenvironments) service.
+Documentation folder is used to provide documentation on features/capabilities that are currently in private preview(gated) for [Azure Deployment Environments](https://aka.ms/deploymentenvironments) service.

 Below is the current list of capabilities that are in private preview -